riandev25/sprout-developer-exam/README.md

 - Unit Testing
 - Validation for the client and the server

-## Impovements needed to deploy to production
+## Improvements needed to deploy to production

 - Update to latest version of .NET
-- Update react to latest and use vite + react
+- Update react class to functional components and use vite + react for faster development server
 - Update dependencies
 - Strongly implement separation of concerns (use CQRS design pattern, group services in the dependency injection, etc)
-- Add tests for client and server (unit test, integration tests, e2e tests)
+- Add applicable tests for client and server (unit test, integration tests and e2e tests)
 - Add CI/CD pipeline